 Outpatient Procedures - Many procedures performed on an outpatient basis must be preauthorized.
-Your Provider must call the phone number listed on the back of your Health Benefit ID Card for Preauthorization.
-You and Providers may visit Our website at www.anthem.com/CUHealthPlan or call Our Member Services department for a list of outpatient procedures and services that require Preauthorization.
+Your Provider must contact Us for Preauthorization.
+You and Providers may visit Our website at www.anthem.com/CUHealthPlan or call Our member services department for a list of outpatient procedures and services that require Preauthorization.
 These services may be performed in a Hospital on an outpatient basis or in a freestanding facility, such as an Ambulatory Surgery center.

 If services are not preauthorized, you will be held financially responsible for all charges related to that inpatient stay.
-You or Your representative may appeal Our Preauthorization decision by following the procedure outlined in the COMPLAINTS, APPEALS AND GRIEVANCES section of this Booklet.
+You or Your representative may appeal Our Preauthorization decision by following the procedure outlined in the COMPLAINTS, APPEALS AND GRIEVANCES section of this Benefits Booklet.